maurymarkowitz/101-BASIC-Computer-Games/README.md

 This folder contains the programs found in the March 1975 3rd printing of David Ahl's [*101 BASIC Computer Games*](https://archive.org/details/101basiccomputer0000davi), published by Digital Equipment Corp.

 Contrary to popular belief, 101 is *not* the same as the later and more famous [*BASIC Computer Games*](https://github.com/GReaperEx/bcg) (BCG) published by Ahl through Creative Computing.
 A number of the games in this collection did not appear in BCG, and vice versa.
-The programs in this collection are mostly written in a variety of DEC's early dialects, compared to BCG's singular use of Microsoft BASIC.
+The programs in this collection are mostly written in BASIC-PLUS or BASIC-8, compared to BCG's singular use of Microsoft BASIC.
 Some appear in entirely different dialects, for instance, CAN-AM is in its original Dartmouth version, and BATTLE appears to be HP 2100.

 This collection is an excellent example of the different dialects and programming styles one found at the time.
 ANIMAL is almost a different language than ACEYDU although they are both from DEC, while AWARI illustrates the editing style that made BASIC infamous.
 Even within the DEC examples we have differences in things like using `\` to separate statements instead of `:` in some programs, the use of `&` as the short form for `PRINT` instead of `?`, and other oddities.

 This collection was prepared with the help of the OCR in Gemini AI.
 In contrast to other collections, like [PCC](https://github.com/maurymarkowitz/Peoples-Computer-Company-code), the print quality of this book is fairly good and most of the programs were converted with minimal problems.
-Gemini (and all LLMs) will randomly add or remove whitespace, add and remove semicolons as it sees fit, confuses zeros for eights, etc. The results are then hand-edited to match the original layout and spacing as closely as possible, but some errors are to be expected.
+See the notes below for some oddities to look for.

 Many of these programs will run correctly without editing under [RetroBASIC](https://github.com/maurymarkowitz/RetroBASIC), and one of the reasons for creating this collection is to provide example code to improve that program.